alsanchez86/applika/README.md

 # applika
-CMS based on Symfony2 and Bootstrap.
+CMS based on Symfony2 and Bootstrap 3.